Peder Balke: Biography

 In the autumn of 1827, Balke served as an apprentice to engraver and painter Heinrich August Grosch (1763–1843).
 He was also a student at the Tegneskole under Grosch and Jacob Munch.
 Balke signed a two-year contract as an apprentice to the Danish decorator and artist Jens Funch.
 From autumn 1829 to spring 1833, he was a pupil of Carl Johan Fahlcrantz at the Royal Swedish Academy of Fine Arts in Stockholm.
 Balke was also a pupil of Johan Christian Dahl from 1843 to 1844.

-During the summer of 1830 he walked through Telemark, Rjukan, Vestfjorddalen through Røldal and Kinsarvik to the city of Bergen, and then back through Vossevangen to Gudvangen, further over Filefjell to Valdres and then across the mountains to Hallingdal.
+During the summer of 1830 he walked from Rjukan in the Vestfjorddalen valley, through Telemark county, Røldal Municipality, Kinsarvik Municipality all the way to the city of Bergen, and then back to Rjukan through Vossevangen to Gudvangen, further over Filefjell to Valdres and then across the mountains to Hallingdal.
 Along the way, he painted and drew small sketches that were later developed into paintings.
 He also traveled to Germany, and Russia.
 He visited Paris and London.

 In Stockholm, he completed several of the paintings he had outlined on his 1832 Finnmark tour.
 Some of these were sold to the royal family.
 In 1846 he sold thirty of his paintings to Louis Philippe I of France for the Palace of Versailles.

 Legacy

-Besides the 17 paintings in the National Gallery in Oslo, Peder Balke is also represented at several major art collections in Norway and Sweden.
+Besides the 17 paintings in the National Museum in Oslo, Peder Balke is also represented at several major art collections in Norway and Sweden.

 The National Gallery in London organized the greatest display of his work in the UK, a collection of over 50 paintings, from public and private collections in November 2014 - April 2015.

+In 2017, the Metropolitan Museum of Art exhibited Peder Balke: Painter of Northern Light featuring the beauty of Norway in 17 paintings of his paintings.